NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 understand what they do and what happens when you run the commands in the exercises.

+0. If you have not already done so, fork the Crash Course Bitbucket repository and then clone a git working directory (_gwd_), as described in the [Git Crash course](../GitCrashCourse/README.md)
 1. Create a *Analysis working directory* (`awd`) --- this should be different and outside the git working directory (`gwd`) -- and `cd` into `awd`.

 2. Run `snakemake` from `awd` to create the output file `fastq/s1_R1.fastq.gz`.
 Do not run it as a cluster job or use the wrapper script `doMapping.sh` yet, but think about what minimum options are needed.
 (Tip: It's good practice to do a dry-run first to check check what happens and if all options are set correctly.)